Going back to work

 Let your employer know in writing that you'll still be breastfeeding when you return.
 They're required to provide somewhere for you to rest during the day, including somewhere for you to lie down.

-For more on the legal side of breastfeeding while you're at work, including examples of best practice, the ACAS guide on ‘Accommodating breastfeeding employees in the workplace' (PDF, 159kb) is a really useful resource.
+For more information on the legal side of breastfeeding while you're at work, including examples of best practice, the ACAS guide on returning to work after having a baby is a really useful resource.

 It's entirely your decision.
 Ideally, aim to breastfeed your baby exclusively for the first 6 months.
 When you start your baby on solid foods, they'll need breast milk or first infant formula as their main drink, until (at least) their first birthday.